tewhatuora/air-fhir-ig/input/pagecontent/immunusationUpdateMessage.md

 ## Immunisation Update Message Overview

-An ‘Immunisation Update Message’ interaction is initiated by a user who wishes to notify interested parties that an immunisation has occurred.
+An ‘Immunisation Update Message’ interaction is initiated by ImmSOT  when it wishes  to notify interested parties that a new immunisation has been recorded or an existg immunisation is updated.
 The request includes details of the patient who received the immunisation, the next of kin who attended the immunisation encounter, the immunisation itself,  and the PMS systems to which the message should be sent
 At a later time, after the health provider has processed the request, they send a response back to the nominated endpoint indicating if the immunisation request has been accepted or declined.